DataMan7/intelligent-retail-analytics-engine/README.md

 ---

-## 🎯 Win the $100,000 Competition!
+## 🎯 High-Quality BigQuery AI Solution

-This repository contains a complete, competition-winning solution for the BigQuery AI competition.
+This repository contains a complete, high-quality solution for the BigQuery AI competition.
 The system demonstrates advanced AI capabilities, enterprise-grade architecture, and real business impact.

-**🚀 Deploy to Vercel and submit to Kaggle to win $100,000!**
+**🚀 Deploy to Vercel and submit to Kaggle with confidence!**

 **📧 Contact**: For questions about the competition or implementation